Childhood Apraxia of Speech: Symptoms and Treatments

 CAS (Childhood Apraxia of Speech)Difficulty planning and coordinating the movements needed for speech.Inconsistent speech, difficulty with complex sounds, limited babbling, and groping movements.Speech therapy focuses on improving speech motor planning and production.

-DysarthriaWeakness or paralysis of the muscles used for speaking.Slurred speech, slow speech, limited facial movements, changes in voice quality.Speech therapy to improve articulation and strengthen speech muscle and adaptive strategies.
+DysarthriaWeakness or paralysis of the muscles used for speaking.Slurred speech, slow speech, limited facial movements, changes in voice quality.Speech therapy to improve articulation and strengthen speech muscles and adaptive strategies.

 AphasiaImpaired ability to understand or produce language due to brain injury.Difficulty speaking, understanding speech, reading, and writing; may speak in long, nonsensical sentences.Speech and language therapy focuses on restoring language abilities and compensatory strategies.